Edwin R. Thiele

-Edwin R. Thiele (10 September 1895 – 15 April 1986) was an American Seventh-day Adventist missionary in China, an editor, archaeologist, writer, and Old Testament professor.
+Edwin Richard Thiele (10 September 1895 – 15 April 1986) was an American Seventh-day Adventist missionary in China, editor, archaeologist, writer, and scholar of the Old Testament.
 He is best known for his chronological studies of the kingdoms of Judah and Israel.

 Biography

-Thiele was born and raised in Chicago, Illinois on September 10th, 1895.
-He graduated from Emmanuel Missionary College (which became Andrews University in 1960) in 1918 with a BA degree in ancient languages.
+Thiele was born and raised in Chicago, Illinois, on September 10, 1895.
+He graduated from Emmanuel Missionary College, which later became Andrews University in 1960, in 1918 with a Bachelor of Arts degree in ancient languages.
 After two years of work as home missionary secretary for the East Michigan Conference of Seventh-day Adventists, he left in 1920 for mission service in China.
 During his 12 years in China, he was an editor and manager for the Signs of the Times Publishing House in Shanghai.

-After returning to the United States, Thiele studied archaeology, obtaining his MA from the University of Chicago in 1937.
-He then joined the religion faculty of Emmanuel Missionary College, while continuing his doctoral work at the University of Chicago.
-He obtained a PhD degree in biblical archaeology in 1943.
-His doctoral dissertation, The Chronology of the Kings of Judah and Israel, was later expanded and published as The Mysterious Numbers of the Hebrew Kings which is widely regarded as an important work on the chronology of Hebrew kings.
+After returning to the United States, Thiele studied archaeology, obtaining a Master of Arts degree from the University of Chicago in 1937.
+He then joined the religion faculty of Emmanuel Missionary College while continuing his doctoral work at the University of Chicago.
+He obtained a PhD in biblical archaeology in 1943.
+His doctoral dissertation, The Chronology of the Kings of Judah and Israel, was later expanded and published as The Mysterious Numbers of the Hebrew Kings which became widely regarded as an important work on the chronology of Hebrew kings.
 He traveled extensively throughout the Middle East in the course of his research.

-In addition, Thiele also authored a popular book on Christianity, Knowing God.
-After his death, his widow, Margaret, completed his study of the Book of Job entitled Job and the Devil.
+Later Thiele also authored a popular book on Christianity, Knowing God.
+After his death, his widow Margaret completed his study of the Book of Job entitled Job and the Devil.

-From 1963 to 1965, he served as Professor of Antiquity at Andrews University.
+From 1963 to 1965 he served as Professor of Antiquity at Andrews University.
 After retiring from teaching in 1965, he moved to California, where he continued to write.
 He died in St. Helena, California, in 1986.
 He is buried in Rose Hill Cemetery in Berrien Springs, Michigan.